elasticio/api-docs/source/includes/_contracts.md

 *Note, the deletion process is asynchronous.
 The actual data deletion will be performed after an API response, as it requires time for termination of all the Contract's flows containers. *
-*A Contract cannot be deleted in case any of its Components are being used in another Contract's Flow*
+*A Contract cannot be deleted while any of its Components are being used in another Contract Flow*

 ### HTTP Request
 `DELETE {{ api_base_url }}/v2/contracts/{CONTRACT_ID} \`